Other products

 The volume of water for reconstitution depends on the age of the birds, breeds, the management practice and weather conditions.

-In order to determine the quantity of water in which vaccine will be suspended for the vaccination of chickens in a younger age category (until third week of life), the following are guidelines:
+In order to determine the quantity of water in which vaccine will be reconstituted for the vaccination of chickens in a younger age category (until third week of life), the following guideline applies:

 - multiplying the number of birds in the thousands with the day of life (e.g. 1 thousand of chickens in the 7th day of life = 1 x 7 = 7 L)

-It is important to dissolve the vaccine in the amount of water which will be drunk within 1.5 - 2.5 hours (taking into account the different types of drinking systems for poultry).
+It is important to reconstitute the vaccine in the amount of water which will be drunk within 1.5 - 2.5 hours (taking into account the different types of drinking systems for poultry).

-In order to make the birds thirsty, withdraw the supply of drinking water up to 2 hours prior to immunisation (depending on the air temperature).
+In order to make the birds thirsty, withdraw the supply of drinking water up to 2 hours prior to vaccination (depending on the ambient temperature).

 Always make sure that there is food available when vaccinating.
 Birds will not drink if they have no food to eat.
 The drinking system should be clean, without traces of chlorine, other disinfectants or impurities.

-A dose of reconstituted vaccine is 0.1 ml, i.e. two drops, irrespective of poultry age, weight and type.
-Instil one drop into the eye and one drop into the nose opening.
+A dose of reconstituted vaccine is 0.1 ml, i.e. two drops of a standardised dropper (of which the droplet size is known and consistent), irrespective of poultry age, weight and type.
+Instil one drop into one eye and one drop into one nostril.

 For chickens aged from 1 to 14 days of smaller breeds, 4 drops of 25 μl should be used.
 Administer one drop in each eye (0.05 ml altogether) and then one drop in each nostril (0.05 ml altogether).